api3dao/old-api3-docs/docs/chainapi/user-guides/deployments.md

 ### Use Docker container to deploy your Airnode

-Copy and paste the commands below to your terminal at the directory with your config.json and secrets.env files.
+Copy and paste the relevant command based on your operating system to your terminal at the directory with your config.json and secrets.env files.

 :::warning Please note